-Lay a concrete path
+Lay a Concrete Path

 You may think that working with cement is tricky, but the truth is that it's not as difficult as it looks.
 Laying a concrete walkway or path is reasonably easy - dig out, mix and pour and then screed.
 In a few days you can transform a muddy track through the garden [below] into an interesting and very practical path.
 Any concrete jobs are best done during the cooler months of the year when the weather isn't too hot to affect the curing process of concrete.

 YOU WILL NEED: